 Late Registration Fee

 Checks returned to the Student Accounts Office must be satisfied with cash, money order, cashier’s check, or credit card.
+A $30 returned check fee will be assessed.
 Habitual violators will be placed on a “cash only” restriction, and no further payments via check will be accepted by the Student Accounts Office.

 Payment and Financial Aid Deadlines